Happy Spring Break!

 density; denser: thickness

-get the hang of: are familiar with a performing a task (I can't get the hang of making rice balls...they are rice rocks)
+get the hang of: are familiar with a performing a task (I can't get the hang of making rice balls...they are rice rocks)textures: the feeling of a fabric or surface

 pretty easy: not hard, but not second nature